Kainzor/Self-study/Unity/My work/2d RPG/readme.md

 ![alt text](walkin-idle.gif)

 Not quite you were expecting right?
-I think it's cool seeing my Dark knight moonwalk like that, but no there's work to be done.
-It's pretty late now so I am going to work on walking animations for my character.
-I am not going to go very details with art style and putting time on art, but I  will try to make it nice as possible as I can.
+I think it's cool seeing my Dark knight moonwalk like that hehe, but there's work to be done.
+It's pretty late now so I am going to call it for  today, next time I will be focusing on walking animations for my character.
+I am not going to go very in detail with art style related stuff and put most of my time on art, but I will try to make it as nice as possible.

-<h1>Day 2: Polishing my Dark knight!</h1>
+<h1>Update 2: Adding new animations!</h1>